 One-day pump workshop

-Recommended for those who operate, maintain or troubleshoot pumps.
+Recommended for those who operate, maintain, or troubleshoot pumps.
 Covers pump maintenance, packing, seals, bearings, control panels, troubleshooting, and a hands-on session.
 No exams.
-Contact hours: 6.
+Contact hours: 6 Wastewater.
 This workshop is only offered as an in-person event.

 Stabilization pond seminar

 A must for all stabilization pond operators.
 Covers pond design, operation and maintenance, discharge procedures and calculations, pump calibration, dissolved oxygen and pH meter demonstrations, and troubleshooting.
 In-person seminars may also include a field trip to a stabilization pond.
 Exam offered on the last day.
-Contact hours: 16.
+Contact hours: 16 Wastewater.

 Type IV (land application) basic course

-This course is recommended for those who want to become certified as Type IV operator or inspector.
-Covers site selection, application rates, nitrogen management, reports, field analysis of potential sites, verification of site/soils data, management problems.
+This course is required for those who want to become certified as Type IV operator or inspector.
+Covers site selection, application rates, nitrogen management, reports, field analysis of potential sites, verification of site/soils data, and management problems.
 Exam offered on the last day.
-Contact hours: 16.
+Contact hours: 16 Type IV or 16 Wastewater.

 Type IV (land application) refresher course